dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 In this example, the soft limit has been set to be 90% as recommended in [garbage collector tips](https://tip.golang.org/doc/gc-guide#Memory_limit) where it is recommend to leave 5-10% for other services.

-`GOMEMLIMIT` environment variable [allows](https://pkg.go.dev/runtime) certain suffixes for the memory size: `B, KiB, MiB, GiB, and TiB.`
+The `GOMEMLIMIT` environment variable [allows](https://pkg.go.dev/runtime) certain suffixes for the memory size: `B, KiB, MiB, GiB, and TiB.`

 ## Highly-available mode